How to spot BSE, what to do if you suspect it, measures you must take to prevent it and when you must have cattle

 Bovine spongiform encephalopathy (BSE), known as mad cow disease, is a fatal brain disease that affects cattle.

 BSE is a notifiable animal disease.
 If you suspect it you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
+In Wales, contact 0300 303 8268.
+In Scotland, contact your local Field Services Office.
 Failure to do so is an offence.
 This applies to pet and small holder animals as well as commercial cattle.

 How to spot BSE